brevzin/cpp_proposals/3380_extend_cnttp_2/extend-cnttp-2.md

 ## Library

-Add a new tag type, `std::meta::from_template_t` and value of it named `std::meta::from_template`.

 Add a new type trait for `std::is_structural`, which we will need to provide constrained template registration functions (a real use, as [@LWG3354] requested).

-Add a `consteval void operator template() { }` (that is, the default subobject-wise serialization with no normalization) to all of the following library types, suitably constrained:
+Add a `consteval void to_meta_representation() { }` (that is, the default subobject-wise serialization with no normalization) to all of the following library types, suitably constrained:

 * `std::tuple<Ts...>`
 * `std::optional<T>`